Take a sneak peek at these email marketing stats most brands analyze, then you’ll understand why emails are integrated

 Surprisingly, only 4.4% of consumers say they receive too little promotional emails, leaving 35.2% of users with just the right amount of promotional emails.

 Want to know if you’re sending out too many promotional emails?

 Check your open and click-through rates.
 If they’re getting low, chances are you should review your email campaign and strike the right balance between promotional and non-promotional emails.

 Also, keep an eye out on the number of unsubscribes you’re having.

 78% of people actually unsubscribed from receiving too many emails

 The number one reason people gave from unsubscribing from emails is the overwhelming volume of emails they had to put up with.

-However, with CAN-SPAM law in place, it is likely they forgot they had exchanged their email address for a freebie or they didn’t know they were going to receive marketing emails after submitting personal information to a website.
+However, with CAN-SPAM law in place, it is likely they forgot they had exchanged their email addresses for a freebie or they didn’t know they were going to receive marketing emails after submitting personal information to a website.